foundry-rs/book/src/reference/anvil/README.md

 `anvil_setBlockTimestampInterval`
 Similar to `evm_increaseTime` but sets a block timestamp `interval`.
 The timestamp of the next block will be computed as `lastBlock_timestamp + interval`

+`evm_setBlockGasLimit`
+Sets the block gas limit for the following blocks

 `anvil_removeBlockTimestampInterval`
 Removes an `anvil_setBlockTimestampInterval` if it exists